Dr Niraj Vora - About Trauma Surgery Procedure

 The result depends on various factors like the cause of arthritis, age and general condition of the patient, condition of the joint, affection of other joints of the body.

-Fracture repair is accomplished by means of applied traction, surgery and immobilizing affected bones.
+Dr Niraj Vora has performed 1000+ Trauma and Orthopedics surgeries applying the means of traction and/or by immobilization of the bones for fracture repairs.
 The bone fragments are aligned as closely as possible to their normal position without injuring the skin.
 Metal wires or screws may be needed to align smaller bone fragments.
 Once the broken ends of the bone are set, the affected area is immobilized for several weeks and kept rigid with a sling, plaster cast, brace, or splint.
 With the use of traction, muscles pulling on the fracture site are neutralized by weights attached to a series of ropes running over pulleys.
 Strategically implanted electrical stimulation devices have proven beneficial in healing a fracture site, especially when the fracture is healing poorly and repair by other means is difficult.